nae9on/BrakeSqueal0.1/README.md

-./cleanRepository (for cleaning(.pyc, *~) the current repository before pushing changes to bitbucket)
+./cleanRepository (example for cleaning(.pyc, *~) from the current repository before pushing changes to bitbucket)

 Installation